Kerokus/stats-case-study/README.md

 - Authorized requirements for control of motor vehicle emissions
 - Required that the NAAQS be attained by 1977 at the latest.

-Did the clean Air Act of 1970 cause decrease in horsepower of American vehicles?
+Did the clean Air Act of 1970 cause a decrease in horsepower of American vehicles?

-# Data
+# Dataset

+Shape = (389,9)

+Columns = 'mpg', 'cylinders', 'displacement', 'horsepower', 'weight',
+       'acceleration', 'model', 'origin', 'car_name'

+Mild cleaning was required to convert strings into numeric and replace all NaNs with a reasonable mean.
+Details can be found in aa-notebook-template.ipynb

 # Exploratory Data Analysis